 Who Will Do All of These Tasks for Me?

 So, who is really running your business?
 That’s an important question to ask yourself as you chart your career path.
-If you want to be a small-business owner, you will have to do it all.
+If you want to be a small business owner, you will have to do it all, including managing budgets and ensuring continuous cash flow.
 The day-to-day work of a small business owner entails everything from operations and marketing to accounting and customer service.
-And at least one small-business expert says many owners are ill-equipped for their role, whether they’re unprepared for running payroll or balancing sales with cash flow.
+At least one small-business expert says many owners are ill-equipped for their role, whether they’re unprepared for running payroll or balancing sales with much money.

 What If I Can’t Manage My Busy Schedule and Wear Two Hats at Once?